danilowoz/Vuesualizen/README.md

-# Visualizen
+# Vuesualizen

-The Visualizen will be a Chrome Extension that helps you attract your life goals by automatically showing it to you every day as a new tab in the browser.
+The Vuesualizen will be a Chrome Extension that helps you attract your life goals by automatically showing it to you every day as a new tab in the browser.

 > A Vue.js project